gcunhase/PaperNotes/notes/wavenet.md

 TLDR; Deep neural network for generating raw audio waveforms.

 ### Key Points
+* Model
-* Model: fully probabilistic and autoregressive, with the predictive distribution for each audio sample conditioned on all previous ones
+  * Fully probabilistic and autoregressive, with the predictive distribution for each audio sample conditioned on all previous ones
+  * "WaveNet is constructed by stacking a series of 1-D Dilated Convolutional Neural Network layers with exponentially increasing dilation factors for each subsequent layers.
+At each layer, a gated activation structure is used."
 * Dilated Causal Convolution: large receptive fields
+  * "WaveNet downsamples audio via dilated convolution in a process that resembles wavelet analysis" [1]
+* Auxiliary conditions: sequence of phonemes and fundamental frequencies (F0)
 * Applications: text-to-speech (TTS), music generation
   * Can be conditioned on speaker's identity:style associated with each speaker
   * Generates novel and often highly realistic musical fragments
 * Natural sounding in English and Mandarin
 * 8-bit quantization, 16k
+* Drawbacks [1]
+  * Requires substantial training corpus (roughly 30 hours)
+  * Audio synthesis is slow (40 minutes to produce a second of audio)
+  * Result contains audible noise

 ### Notes / Questions
 * Prediction/inferencing